 - Lacks EQ settings

 The acoustics of the Sennheiser GAME ONE make it among the high-quality options for gamers who tend to enjoy the realism provided by open acoustics.
-Because it doesn’t support Surround Sound, Sennheiser put in so much effort to ensure high levels of accuracy and details as a compensation.
+Because it doesn’t support Surround Sound, Sennheiser put in so much effort to ensure high levels of accuracy and details as compensation.

 The Logitech G933 is another multi-functional headset that offers a wide range of versatility when it comes to performance and connectivity.
 Although it’s sold as a wireless headset, it comes with all the necessary cables to be used as a wired option that’s compatible with different gaming devices.